dabeaz/blog/2023/three-problems.md

 ```

 I'll now try it with my input of 100000 key-value pairs.
 It takes 2.3 seconds.
-It's three times slower than the last test--which used the exact same
+It's three times slower than the new approach--which used the exact same
 token stream!
 It's even slower than the original "magic" version that
 simply worked with individual characters.
 How can this be?

-This was not a result I was expecting.
+I was not expecting this result.
 An LALR(1) parser is driven
 entirely by table-lookup and a state machine.
 There is no
-backtracking nor does it involve a deep stack of composed functions.
+deep stack of composed functions.
+This might warrant some further study.

 ## Digression: Iteration